WPManageNinja/inspirar/README.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==
 Inspirar is a free multi-purpose WordPress theme.
 It's perfect for web agency business,corporate business,personal and parallax business portfolio, photography sites and freelancer.
 It's built on BootStrap4 with responsive, clean, modern, flat and minimal design.
-Inspirar also is ecommerce (WooCommerce) Compatible, Retina-Ready, SEO Friendly.
+Inspirar also is WPML Compatible, Retina-Ready, SEO Friendly.
 The Theme is very light-weight and You can speed up your site without any further work / plugin.

 == Installation ==